 Professionals should follow there usual safeguarding procedures.
 Safeguarding concerns about children and young people should be reported into the Integrated Front Door

 Intelligence and information about crimes can be reported anonymously to Crimestoppers on 0800 555111 or by phoning the police on 101

-If a child may be at immediate risk of harm always dial 999
+If at any time you believe a child is being harmed or at immediate risk of harm always dial 999.